vidyadhar03/Zyntra-fe/README.md

 ## Privacy & Data

-Zyntra is designed with user privacy as a priority.
+Sagey is designed with user privacy as a priority.
 The app provides:
 - Clear controls for data source connections
 - Transparency in how data is used
 - Options to limit or delete collected information

 ## Development Status

-This repository contains the front-end code for Zyntra, currently in active development.
+This repository contains the front-end code for Sagey, currently in active development.

 ## Contributing